Escobita/selenium/selenium-core/selenium-website/src/main/rst/04_selenese_commands.rst

 b) specific text is somewhere on the page.
 c) specific text is at a specific location on the page.

 So, for example, if you are testing a text heading, the text, and it's position at the top of the page, is probably relevant for your test.
-If, however, you are testing for the existance of an image on the home page, and the web-designers frequently change the specific image file along with it's position on the page, then you only want to test that *an image* (as opposed to the specific image file) exists *somewhere on the page*.
+If, however, you are testing for the existence of an image on the home page, and the web-designers frequently change the specific image file along with it's position on the page, then you only want to test that *an image* (as opposed to the specific image file) exists *somewhere on the page*.

 Assertion or Verification?